michel-aractingi/lerobot-hilserl-guide/README.md

 ## Step 1: Finding Robot Workspace Bounds

-Before collecting demonstrations, you need to determine the appropriate workspace bounds for your robot.
+Before collecting demonstrations, you need to determine the appropriate operational bounds for your robot.

+This helps simplifying the problem of learning on the real robot by limiting the robot's operational space to a specific region that solves the task and avoids unnecessary exploration.

 ### Using find_joint_limits.py